open-neuroscience-foundation/neuroscience-landscape/README.md

 > Which companies work on this?
 > What software is being used?

-Here you may find good entrypoints to answer these questions.
+Here you may find good entrypoints to answer these questions

 ### Basic Facts and Concepts